This is the second of a series of posts on worldview theory and implications for faith.

 It’s a bit of a vicious cycle.
 Since nominal Christians don’t get many of the benefits of their “faith,” they are less tied to it, and more easily discard portions of it.
 As such the truly “Christian” part of their worldview inexorably shrinks.

 This does not imply, by the way, that nominal Christians are deceitful in their self-description.
 They believe that the patina of not-really-faith they have is what Christianity really means.
 But it’s not.
 Painting a rock pattern on a wooden wall doesn’t make it rock.
 We as Christians are obligated to do the real work of building a coherent and complete worldview.
-The accommodated worldview of the nominal Christian has a number of problems with self-contradiction and contradiction with the basis of their supposed faith.
+The accommodated worldview of the nominal Christian has a number of problems with self-contradiction, and with incompatibility with the basis of their supposed faith.
 As Paul noted, if you don’t believe in the resurrection of Jesus and the saints, then the gospels are meaningless:

 But if it is preached that Christ has been raised from the dead, how can some of you say that there is no resurrection of the dead?
 If there is no resurrection of the dead, then not even Christ has been raised.
 And if Christ has not been raised, our preaching is useless and so is your faith. … If only for this life we have hope in Christ, we are of all people most to be pitied.